Covid 19: New modelling - reinfections could be 46 per cent of cases in second wave

 The death toll range for 2022 for lower levels of people contact was between 1210 and 1400, where the proportion of cases that are reinfections ranged from 20 to 28 per cent.

-The paper notes that a second wave could be worse than these estimates if the assumptions underlying the model underestimate how much immunity will wane, and therefore underestimate how many people will get reinfected.
+The paper - written by Giorgia Vattiatio, Audrey Lustig, Oliver Maclaren and Michael Plank - notes that a second wave could be worse than these estimates if the assumptions underlying the model underestimate how much immunity will wane, and therefore underestimate how many people will get reinfected.

 A lack of worldwide population-level data means that the actual level of waning immunity is still unclear.